 - These cages provide HEPA filters at cage level and are airtight with positive pressure for ideal bioexclusion which allows us to have multiple studies on the same rack

-We are a full service facility.
-Peter Chun and Erin Severs are dedicated research staff who perform colony maintenance, husbandry, quality assurance, experimental manipulations, and specimen collections.
-They coordinate with individual investigators prior to each experiment to review experimental plans and provide detailed procedure reports.
+We are a full service facility with dedicated research staff who perform colony maintenance, husbandry, quality assurance, experimental manipulations, and specimen collections.
+Our staff coordinate with individual investigators prior to each experiment to review experimental plans and provide detailed procedure reports.
 A cost quote for each experiment can be provided upon request.
-Our current fiscal year 2018 prices are listed here.
+Our current fiscal year 2019 prices are listed here.

 Dr. Kuhn is an Assistant Professor of Medicine in the Division of Rheumatology whose research interests are centered upon the interaction of the microbiome with mucosal immunity in the development of rheumatologic disease.
 She established the UCD-AMC Gnotobiotic Core Facility in 2015 with generous support from the School of Medicine, Department of Medicine, and the Department of Immunology.
 Dr. Kuhn oversees the daily functions of the facility and is available to other investigators for guidance on experimental design, execution, and data interpretation.